dpcons/Win11Reg-and-Scripts/README.md

 Create a file named "ServiceList.csv" reporting all the services Name, StartType, Status

 **UpdateServices**
-Get File created above and apply to a new machine that settings
+Get File created above and apply to a new machine that settings .
+It manage all the StartType value like Stopped, Manual, Automatic etc.

 <br/>